HenHus/Husmorph/README.md

 ## Important!

-Unfortunately, the software is currently very big, and requires 1GB storage.
+The software is currently very big, and requires 1GB storage.

 The startup time is long.
 Be patient, it can take up to 1 min before the software is running.